-The leading edge of high-end home building has advanced so far beyond the Earthship that it is simply irrelevant at this point.
+The leading edge of high-end Green home building design has advanced so far beyond the Earthship that it is simply irrelevant at this point.
 The same could be said of countless other brilliant inventions 40 years after their inception; pioneers in any field should feel proud when that happens.
 The Earthship deserves a place in the history books but it should also stay there, or at least stay far away from Canada.

 For any design to really compete in Canada as a low-carbon footprint and high-performance building, it would need to include a significant amount of insulation, an airtight building envelope, triple-pane windows and a heat recovery ventilation system to name but a few features.

 If you've read this far and are still hell-bent on building an Earthship, we would recommend installing at least twice as much insulation as he says, put it right against the back of the tires and put it under the floor as well (6 to 8 inches would be wise).
 Use EPS foam instead of XPS, it's much cheaper and will result in about 200 times less greenhouse gas emissions.
 And what is most desperately needed is an HRV or ERV for energy efficiency, durability and occupant health.
 If you have to, do all this stuff at night when he's not looking.